 - A preliminary cost estimation, such as a rough order of magnitude

 - Conclusion noting what the next steps will be

-Do a Feasibility Study
+2. Conduct a Feasibility Study

 Once the business case has been approved, the next step is taking a feasibility study, which documents potential solutions to the opportunity or business problem that the project is proposed to address.
 It directs you to the right way to approach the project.